 Hiring a Professional Fundraiser

-Before your nonprofit hires a professional fundraiser to solicit donations, both the nonprofit and fundraiser must comply with state charitable solicitation laws.
-This article outlines what your nonprofit must do to comply.
+Before your nonprofit hires a professional fundraiser to solicit donations, both the nonprofit and fundraiser must comply with charitable solicitation registration laws.

 Who are professional fundraisers?

 Professional fundraisers, known alternately as professional solicitors, fundraising counsel, or fundraising consultants, are companies and individuals in the business of providing fundraising services.
 Telemarketing, direct mail, and door-to-door professionals all fall under this umbrella.
 Charitable solicitation registration laws apply to professional fundraisers in 45 states.
 Professionals involved in the act of asking for funds are the most heavily scrutinized and regulated.
 Professionals who help charities plan or manage solicitation without interacting with the public face less oversight.

 Fifteen jurisdictions have licensing requirements for individual solicitors: Alabama, Arkansas,

 Florida, Georgia, Illinois, Kansas, Kentucky, Michigan, Mississippi, Missouri, New Jersey, New York,

 Oklahoma, Rhode Island, and South Carolina.
 Individual solicitors are registered through the same

 regulatory body as fundraising firms in these jurisdictions; however, the individual requirements